Sīrah: Reliability

-Comparison to hadith

-In terms of structure, a hadith and a historical report (khabar) are very similar; they both contain isnads (chains of transmission).
-The main difference between a hadith and a khabar is that a hadith is not concerned with an event as such, and normally does not specify a time or place.
-Rather the purpose of hadith is to record a religious doctrine as an authoritative source of Islamic law.
-By contrast, while a khabar may carry some legal or theological implications, its main aim is to convey information about a certain event.

-Starting from the 8th and 9th century, many scholars have devoted their efforts to both kinds of texts equally.
-Some historians consider the sīrah and maghāzī literature to be a subset of Hadith.

 Reception

-In Umayyad times, storytellers used to tell stories of Muhammad and earlier prophets in private gatherings and mosques, given they obtained permission from the authorities.
-Many of these storytellers are now unknown.
-After the Umayyad period, their reputation deteriorated because of their inclination to exaggerate and fantasize, and for relying on the Isra'iliyat.
-Thus they were banned from preaching at mosques.
-In later periods, however, works of sīrah became more prominent.

 During the early centuries of Islam, the sīrah literature was taken less seriously compared to the hadiths.

-Today, although the orthodox Islamic approach frequently uses sirah material in its sermons, Qur'anism and the academic community (including those called hadith or khabar and whose chain of transmission are labeled as sound by their authors) approach this material with suspicion.
-While Yaşar Nuri Öztürk notes that the hadiths, which have now reached millions, were initially limited to a few hundred, Mehmet Özdemir (prof.dr.) draws attention to the almost non-existent number of miracles (dalāʾil al-nubuwwa) in the first records and the hundreds of additions made in later periods.
+Today, although the orthodox Islamic approach frequently uses sīrah material in its sermons, Quranism and the academic community approach this material with suspicion.
+While Yaşar Nuri Öztürk notes that the hadiths, which have now reached millions, were initially limited to a few hundred, Mehmet Özdemir draws attention to the almost non-existent number of miracles (dalāʾil al-nubuwwa) in the first records and the hundreds of additions made in later periods.

-Many Western scholars suspect that there was widespread fabrication of hadith (either entirely or by the misattribution of the views of early Muslim religious and legal thinkers to Muhammad) in the early centuries of Islam to support certain theological and legal positions.
+Many Western scholars suspect that there was widespread fabrication of hadith—either entirely or by the misattribution of the views of early Muslim religious and legal thinkers to Muhammad—in the early centuries of Islam to support certain theological and legal positions.
 In addition to fabrication, it is possible for the meaning of a hadith to have greatly drifted from its original telling through the different interpretations and biases of its varying transmitters, even if the chain of transmission is authentic.
 While some hadith may genuinely originate from firsthand observation of Muhammad (particularly personal traits that were not of theological interest, like his fondness for tharid and sweets), Western scholars suggest that it is extraordinarily difficult if not impossible to determine which hadith accurately reflect the historical Muhammad.

 More recently, western historical criticism and debate concerning sīrah have elicited a defensive attitude from some Muslims who wrote apologetic literature defending its content.
-Some researchers, such as Volker Popp, have gone further and argued that names such as Muhammad and Ali were not names but titles.